cchauve/PlasBin-flow/example_2/tuning/README.md

 - `output/seeds.txt` that contains the optimal seed contigs thresholds for the considered tuning dataset.

+Note that the GC intervals file shows very small intervals due to the fact the tuning was done on a very small set of very similar samples.

 Additionally, for each sample, the following files will be created:
 - `<sample>.genes_mappings.tsv`: mapping of reference plasmid
   genes to sample contigs;